American Airlines Now Serving Lavazza Coffee On All Flights & In All Lounges

 Bottom line

-American Airlines will be exclusively partnering with Lavazza on coffee.
-As of early 2026, you can expect Lavazza coffee to be served onboard all flights, and also in Admirals Clubs and Flagship Lounges.
+American Airlines is now exclusively partnering with Lavazza on coffee.
+Thanks to a full rollout, you can now expect Lavazza coffee to be served onboard all flights, and also in Admirals Clubs and Flagship Lounges.
 Ultimately it’s hard to get too excited about drip coffee on an airplane.
-Regardless, I’m a fan of Lavazza, and am delighted by the general direction American is going in right now.
+Regardless, I’m a fan of Lavazza, and am delighted by the investments American is making in passenger experience.

 What do you make of American partnering with Lavazza?